Outsourcing in United States

 Principaux dossiers

-- Advising a Fortune 125 company on myriad outsourcing and technology transactions, including a large-scale infrastructure outsourcing transaction for its US operations with a total contract value of over $250 million.
+• Advising a Fortune Global 150 retailer on several outsourcing and technology transactions, including a large-scale infrastructure outsourcing transaction for its US operations with a total contract value of over $250 million.

-- Advising a Fortune 200 company on several large-scale outsourcing and technology transactions, including data center, network, and security outsourcing; several tower BPO outsourcing transactions; and multiple e-commerce deals.
+• Advising a Fortune 250 consumers product company on several large-scale outsourcing and technology transactions, including data center, network, and security outsourcing, and several tower BPO outsourcing transactions.

 Kilpatrick Townsend & Stockton